 John wrote to me March 4, 2022 "Yes you may have the content.
 I used a .net designation.
 Perhaps you might want to convert to a .com or a .info designation."

 Note: His website is very old and static, not suitable for mobile devices.
 Changes were made very carefully to preserve the original state as good as possible.

 The Kenbak-1 was a commercially available computer from 1971.
 Years before the Altair, IMSAI, Apple etc. showed up.

 Inventor was John V. Blankenbaker from California.
 It was created before any microprocessor was available.
 John had in 1971 a look to the first microprocessor shortly after creating the prototype but the first microprocessor could not improve the design.

-The idea to built the Kenbak-1 was born in fall of 1970.
+The idea to build the Kenbak-1 was born in fall of 1970.
 By spring 1971 John Blankenbaker had the prototype built.
 All by himself from scratch.
 The computer is very educational and John wanted to sell the Kenbak-1 mainly to schools.